SixArm/rust-101/topics/testing/integration-testing.md

 Integration testing is a software testing technique where individual software modules are tested as a group to validate their combined functionality.
 In Rust, integration testing involves testing the interactions between different modules or components of the software.

-Rust provides a built-in testing framework for integration testing called cargo test.
+Rust provides a built-in testing framework for integration testing called `cargo test`.
 Here are the steps involved in Rust integration testing:

 * Create a separate directory for integration tests: Integration tests in Rust are typically placed in a separate directory called `tests` at the top level of the project.
 This directory contains Rust files that end with `_test.rs`.